fiee/generic_django_project/README.rst

 Django's startproject doesn't do enough.
 I'm a programmer, thus lazy, and try to reduce redundant work like repeating the same setup steps over and over.
 (DRY)

-Just copying this generic project to a new site isn't ideal either, since general changes don't affect all dependent sites, but I got no idea how to do that.
+Just copying/cloning this generic project to a new site isn't ideal either, since general changes don't affect all dependent sites, but I got no idea how to do that.

 ------
 Issues
 ------

-* User creation isn't integrated in fabfile_ setup.
 * Probably security holes - use at your own risk.
 * I could also support runit_, but I didn't want to replace init
 * South_ still doesn't work for me, must overcome problems with several releases and multiple projects accessing the same Django_ app outside of virtualenvs_